open-craft/xblock-poll/README.md

 ![Save button](doc_img/save_button.png)

-...or to discard your chances, hit `Cancel` instead:
+...or to discard your changes, hit `Cancel` instead:

 ![Cancel button](doc_img/cancel_link.png)

-Assuming you saved, your new poll or survey should be ready to go as soon as you publish your unit's changes.
+Assuming you saved it, your new poll or survey should be ready to go as soon as you publish your unit's changes.
 If there are any issues, you will receive an error message specifying anything that may not be quite right yet.

 ## Notes